iddumied/minx/README.markdown

 I would love you to submit patches.
 If you do so, please do a `git rebase`, so I don't have to click through all commits.
 Just squash the unimportant ones!

+Please document for doxygen.
+If you don't know how to do it, have a look at my code.
+I'm a doxygen beginner, but I think you can easily see what the stuff has to look about.

 What I do _NOT_ merge:

 - uncommented code (just if it is self-explanatory)